dangling

 Spanish

-How common is "dangle"?
+How common is "dangling"?

 It appears most frequently in fiction texts and less often in other writings.